maruos/maruos/docs/user/tips.md

 ### Access your desktop with SSH

 SSH is disabled on Maru Desktop for security reasons, so you will need to first connect your device to an external display and pair up a BT keyboard and mouse to access the desktop and enable SSH for future access.
+(If you don't have an external display, see the below tip for setting up your desktop via a PC.)

 1. Before enabling SSH for the first time, please change the default password on the default maru account.
 This can easily be done by opening up a Terminal, typing `passwd maru`, and following the prompts.